 Alessandra Jerolleman is a subject matter expert in climate adaptation, hazard mitigation, and resilience with a long history of working in the public, private, and nonprofit sectors.
-Jerolleman is the vice president of Louisiana Water Works, where she works on projects related to integrated water management and resilience.
-She is also currently supporting the flood recovery efforts in Baton Rouge, Louisiana, with the Federal Emergency Management Agency and supporting climate adaptation efforts for local communities along the Gulf Coast with the Lowlander Center.
-She currently teaches for Tulane University, the University of New Orleans, and Jacksonville State University.
+Jerolleman is an assistant professor at Jacksonville State University, and part of the Lowlander Center, supporting climate adaptation efforts for local communities along the Gulf Coast.
+She is also currently supporting the COVID-19 recovery efforts with the Federal Emergency Management Agency.
+She researches and writes on justice in emergency management.

-Jerolleman is one of the founders of the Natural Hazard Mitigation Association (NHMA) and served as its executive director for its first seven years.
-She is involved in various aspects of planning and policy and the national and local level, including participation in several workshops each year.
+Jerolleman is one of the founders of the Natural Hazard Mitigation Association and served as its executive director for its first seven years.
+She is involved in various aspects of planning and policy at the national and local levels, including participation in several workshops each year.
 Jerolleman speaks on many topics including: hazard mitigation and climate change; campus planning; threat, hazard, and vulnerability assessments; hazard mitigation planning; protecting children in disasters; and public/private partnerships.